kavishkagihan/Cannon/README.md

 `python3 cannon.shell`

-3. Cheking the conenctions
+3. Cheking the connections

-Once you have executed the payload, you can check if you have the conenction from the paylaod.
+Once you have executed the payload, you can check if you have got the connection back.

 `list`